-Beginning in Grade 9, New Stream students journey through their Jewish studies classes together and become a very cohesive group.
-Jewish studies courses are taught in English with the exception of Ivrit (Hebrew Language).
+Beginning in Grade 9, New Stream students journey through their Jewish Studies classes together and become a very cohesive group.
+Jewish Studies courses are taught in English with the exception of Ivrit (Hebrew Language).
 During General Studies classes, New Stream students are fully integrated with other students in their grade and have the same school day structure and extracurricular opportunities as all the other students.
-New Stream only applies to Jewish Studies courses and just like all other TanenbaumCHAT students, they carry four Jewish studies subjects each year.
+New Stream only applies to Jewish Studies courses and just like all other TanenbaumCHAT students, they carry four Jewish Studies subjects each year.
 New Stream gives students an opportunity to embrace their Jewish culture and traditions in a comfortable and engaging environment.
 New Stream is an academic level program.TanenbaumCHAT’s well established New Stream program is designed to welcome students from public schools and secular independent schools or students who have been out of the Jewish day school system since the end of Grade 5.
 This program is recognized in our community as the opportunity that gives every Jewish child the chance to experience a TanenbaumCHAT education.